-- Use of drinking fountains is suspended; water bottle filling stations are provided. - Flushing our water system and additional measures as needed have been taken per CDC guidelines to minimize the risk of Legionnaires' disease and other diseases associated with water.
+- Use of drinking fountains is suspended, students will use classroom sinks to fill up their bottles. - Flushing our water system and additional measures as needed have been taken per CDC guidelines to minimize the risk of Legionnaires' disease and other diseases associated with water.